 - At your reference desks:

-Print a sign for your desks about NextReads (see our Flyers-Signs templates, then search “NextReads”).
+Print a sign for your desks about NextReads (search "NextReads" and then in the Refine Results sidebar click the Flyers-Signs checkbox under Formats).
 Customize the sign with “Ask a librarian how to sign up.” or a similar call-to-action.
 You can also swap out the image in the template for another image.
 To encourage users to sign up, either point them to the form on your website (tip: you can use either bit.ly or tinyurl.com to create a shortened URL for it and include it on your flyer) or print out the paper subscription form for users to fill out, then have staff enter the user’s subscription details manually.

 Also, try handing out printed versions of the newsletter—we created a template in LibraryAware that makes it easy to take content from any of our newsletters and with a click, add it to our print template.
 Include the sign-up link so people can sign up to get them in their inbox.
-Under Print-Lists, click on Two Sided-Flyers, then search “NextReads.”
+Search "NextReads" in the search bar on the Home page and then in the Refine Results side bar, click the Two Sided-Flyers checkbox.
 You can also create printed bookmarks and put them in your holds books or pass them out at the checkout desk.
-Under Print-Lists, go to Bookmark-2-page and search “NextReads.”
+Search "NextReads" in the search bar and then under the Refine Results sidebar, click the Bookmark-2-page checkbox.

 - In your newsletters: